-An ecological disaster is currently unfolding on Caribbean reefs.
+An ecological disaster has quickly unfolded on Caribbean reefs since the mid 2000s.
 Lionfish from the Indo-Pacific were introduced to the eastern coast of the USA in the early 1990s.
-They are now spreading rapidly across coral reefs of the Caribbean region and are now found in phenomenally high densities on some Bahamian reefs (Green and Côté 2008).
+They have spread rapidly across coral reefs of the Caribbean region and are now found in phenomenally high densities on some Bahamian reefs (Green and Côté 2008).
 These predatory fish hunt in broad daylight (Côté and Maljković 2010), have few predators, and are highly fecund.
-The TMEL’s present work focuses on examining how habitat heterogeneity affects lionfish movement, and hence invasion speed (Natascia Tamburello), predicting the ecological impacts of this invasion on native reef fish and testing how best to control lionfish numbers to mitigate their effects (Stephanie Green), and evaluating the economic impacts of this invasions (Evan Henderson).
+The TMEL’s work has focused on examining how habitat heterogeneity affects lionfish movement, and hence invasion speed (Natascia Tamburello), measuring and predicting the ecological impacts of this invasion on native reef fish (Stephanie Green), testing how best to control lionfish numbers to mitigate their effects (Nicola Smith), and evaluating the evolutionary (Lily Haines) and economic impacts of this invasions (Evan Henderson, Luis Malpica).

 Some of our publications on marine invasions

 - Côté, I.M and Maljković, A. 2010.
 Predation rates of Indo-Pacific lionfish on Bahamian coral reefs.
 Marine Ecology Progress Series 404, 219-225.